haotiangu/Robost_Vision_Based_Object_Tracking_System/README.md

 Please follow the tutorial in Wiki to configure the [simulation environment](https://github.com/haotiangu/Robost_Vision_Based_Object_Tracking_System_Demo/wiki/The-General-Configuring-Tutorial-of-The-Simulation-Environment).
 ## 2. Algorithms and Papers

-The project contains a collection of robust and computationally efficient algorithms for quadrotor fast flight:
+The project contains a collection of robust and computationally efficient algorithms for object tracking to move:
 * Kinodynamic path searching
 * B-spline-based trajectory optimization
 * Topological path searching and path-guided optimization